 Indeed, I have written content that has gained sites over 2,000 social media shares in a few days and this, combined with all the other aspects that go into my content creation allow me to charge higher prices.

-If you are reading this and thinking that you can’t charge or afford high prices, generally, the more you pay for content the better it will be, but expect to pay no less that £85 for 1000 decent words.
+If you are reading this and thinking that you can’t charge or afford high prices, generally, the more you pay for content, the better it will be, but expect to pay no less than £85 for 1000 decent words.

 So for a good article that is over 2400 words, you will be looking at £170 as a minimum.

-This is, of course, a lot cheaper than my £1000 but I tend to produce content that gets a lot of traffic and I always say, do you want 10 posts that get a few visitor’s or 1 post that drives thousands of targeted visitors to your site?
+This is, of course, a lot cheaper than my £1000 but I tend to produce content that gets a lot of traffic, and I always say, do you want ten posts that get a few visitor’s or 1 post that drives thousands of targeted visitors to your site?